Fat

 Caffeine

-Cocoa beans contains a very low amount of caffeine, much less than found in coffee, tea and cola.
+Cocoa beans contains a very low amount of caffeine, much less than found in coffee, tea and cola drinks.

 Phenylethylamine